acf-extended/ACF-Extended/README.md

 ### ACF: Dynamic Forms

 Manage ACF Forms from your WordPress administration.
-All ACF settings are available, and few were added:
+All ACF Form settings are available.
+But also:

-* Render custom HTML field groups.
-Allowing to render multiple field groups with custom HTML between them
+* Render multiple field groups in one single form with custom HTML between them
 * Apply custom CSS class to all fields & wrappers
 * Apply custom CSS class to fields errors
 * Group errors above the form, or display them above or below fields